 Picture the first day of virtual school.
-Your kiddo seems excited, but as soon as the camera flips on and they're in their first Zoom call of the year, they turn away, hide under the table, or cover their face with their hands.
+Your kiddo seems excited, but as soon as the camera flips on and they're in their first Zoom call of the year, they turn away, hide under the table, run to a different room, or cover their face with their hands.
 Sound familiar?
 Or, maybe your child is OK with a call, but they scream and cry for an hour when it's time to record themselves for a video assignment.
 They may be just fine in a classroom, but why does being on a screen spark such different behavior?

 Gray explains that children who may have had a negative experience previously (perhaps in the spring semester when they first went online) could still feel embarrassed or worried about repeating a past mistake on screen.
 Additionally, kids who generally feel nervous about being the center of attention when doing activities such as reading aloud in class may have similar feelings on camera.

 "For any child or teen who experiences an intense surge of anxiety when asked to speak on screen, that anxiety will interfere with their recall of information — mind going blank or stumbling over their response — making it more difficult to respond," Gray says.
 "This negative experience reinforces their fear of speaking in front of the class on camera and can lead to increased anxiety the next time."

 Self-consciousness over their appearance